-Keeping Chickens For Eggs In The Suburbs
+Keeping Chickens For Eggs In The City and Suburbs

 There are several benefits to learning to keep chickens in urban areas.
 It is beneficial to the garden as well as the chickens.
 Keeping chickens for eggs, is a healthier choice to the mass processed chicken and eggs found in large chain stores.
 Getting eggs created from battery hens, which are used to provide for the grocery stores, has a danger of food born illness, in addition to getting remaining antibiotics in the meat and eggs.

 When you choose you're going to be raising chickens for eggs, you should think about what you're going to need to do and how to start.
 This article is to give you an overall starting point.

 Chickens need daily attention.
 Not a lot, but enough that you simply can not abandon them to get a long time without feeding and watering, and protecting them from predators.
 Although chickens are relatively low-maintenance, they do require time for daily care.
 You only need 15 to 20 minutes daily (depending on the number of chickens in your flock) for replenishing their food and water and making sure that their beddings are dry.

 This means if you leave town for a few days, you need to have a plan to feed and water them while you are away.
 You also need to know, how they will be kept safe each evening from predators?